Nexus FAQ

 What should I wear to the conference?

 The dress code for the workshop is business casual attire, except for the keynote dinner, which is business attire.
-Late August weather in Ann Arbor is pleasant with temperatures historically ranging from the high 50s°F to low 80s°F, though higher temperatures do occur.
+Early September weather in Berkeley is pleasant with temperatures historically ranging from the high 50s°F to low 80s°F, though higher temperatures do occur.
 Consider dressing in layers, and wearing footwear to allow for comfortable walking.